LGBTplus mental health

 HIV and medication

 HIV specialists are very experienced in working with people who have depression and anxiety.
-If you have had any mental health problems, you should tell your HIV consultant when you start discussing treatment options.
+If you have had any mental health problems, you can tell your HIV consultant when you start discussing treatment options.

 LGBT+ people and their carers may experience discrimination.
 This may affect their ability to access services and receive the most appropriate support.